Study the masters of literature to create your own unique voice. Develop your own style and convey your experiences with a Creative Writing minor.

 After you take an introductory creative writing class, you'll focus on the literature form you want to study: narrative writing (fiction stories), verse writing (poetry) or playwriting (drama).
 You'll take advanced courses in the form you choose.

 You'll also take a senior seminar in which you will create and present an original work.
-It can be a collection of short stories, a longer work of fiction, a collection of poetry or performance of a dramatic text.
+It can be a collection of short stories, a longer work of fiction, a collection of poetry or a performance of a dramatic text.

 You will also be able to take an elective class from the Department of English.
 We encourage you to find one that aligns with your creative writing area of interest.